 - Have you checked your contact details are correct?

-- Have you listed your programming languages?
+- If you're an engineer, have you listed your programming languages?

 Work Experience